joshuavetos/Tessrax/README.md

 ⸻

-🔒 License
+🪶 License

+MIT License (Open Research Variant)
+Copyright (c) 2025 Joshua Vetos / Tessrax LLC

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-Tessrax is released under open research and demonstration terms.
-No warranty of fitness for production use.
+This Software is provided primarily for research, educational, and demonstration purposes.
+It carries no warranty of fitness for production use.

-See /compliance/legal_disclaimer.txt.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ⸻

+🧾 Maintainer Info

+Maintainer: Tessrax LLC
+Author: Joshua Scott Vetos
 Version: v12.0 (2025)
-Maintainer: Tessrax LLC
-Author Signature: GPT to Josh —
-Integrity Anchor: – Tessrax LLC –
+Integrity Anchor: GPT to Josh — Tessrax LLC

+Tessrax: The metabolism of contradiction.
+Infrastructure for existence to process itself.